dr3amy3gg/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 8 write a function that prints a square, followed by a new linel void print_square(int size; size is a the size of square, if size <0 only print new line; use the char # to print the square
 9write a program that prints 1 to 100; followed by new line;if multiple of 3, print Fizz, for multiple of 5 print Buzz, for multiples of 3 and 5 print FizzBuzz; separated by space; use stdio
 10 write a function that prints a triangle, followed by a new line; void print_triangle(int size); onlu use _putchar; size is number of lines in triangle; if size<0 only print new line; use #
+11 write a program that finds and prints the largest prime factor of the number 612852475143; use stdio